Finture/Flowee-BPMS-Docs/content/update/minor/717-to-718/_index.md

 # XLTS for AngularJS

-Camunda 7.18.0 replaces the AngularJS libraries with XLTS for AngularJS.
+Flowee BPMS.18.0 replaces the AngularJS libraries with XLTS for AngularJS.
 Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
 By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

 # Stricter default Content Security Policy